 Coyote Baseball Instructors are offer 1 on 1 lessons that last 30 to 60 minutes per session for baseball and softball.
-Please use the links beside the coaches names to email the instructor of your choosing to find availability and price.
+Please use the links beside the coaches names to email the instructor of your choosing to find their availability and prices.

 Drew has played 12 seasons of professional season with three teams.
 Finished his playing career with the newly formed Trois-Riviere Aigles where he reached career goals of 1000 professional hits and 100 professional home runs.
 Played seven years with the Calgary Vipers and in which he held almost all career batting records including single season home runs(21) and RBIs(89) .
 In 2009 Drew was named a Golden Baseball League All-Star and led Calgary to their first ever professional baseball championship.
 In 2007 Miller was a Northern League All-Star and in 2006 he was named the Vipers Most Outstanding Player.
 From 2002 to 2004 Miller played for the Richmond Roosters in Indiana.
 Helping them to repeat as league champs on 2002.
 He was also named to the All-Star team in 2004.
 Miller attended Eastern Oklahoma State Junior college for 2 years before transferring to Oklahoma Baptist University where he was named All-Conference, All-Region and Honorable mention All-American in both years playing there.
 Miller has coached many levels which include assistant coach in University, coaching all levels in Australia while playing, many all-star teams from Medicine Hat and Calgary.
 He was also part of the coaching staff that took a Canada U12 team to the Cal Ripken World series in 2012 and 2015.
 Drew has been honored as the tenth best player to play in Calgary alongside players like Edgar Martinez and Alex Rodriguez.
 Drew was also named in 2017 to the 150 best baseball players to have played in Alberta.